 Take a trip to Tripoli

 Tripoli tantalizes visitors with an intriguing mix of history and traditional Lebanese culture.
 With its helpful locals, gorgeous buildings, and sprawling Ottoman souks filled with wonderful handmade goods and delicious local food, Lebanon’s second-largest city has held onto the amazing character and beauty of old Lebanon exceptionally well.
-You can take a guided tour, explore for yourself, or book yourself a room at a guesthouse like Beit el Nessim and take a few days.
+You can take a guided tour or explore for yourself.
 There’s plenty to enjoy.

 Explore beneath the waves In Batroun